escidoc/escidoc-core-admin/doc/readme.txt

         - Recommended: Check for user accounts that have references to organizational-units that does not exists.
 These references have to be fixed, manually.
 During database migration, they are kept as defined in the source database.
-Fixing these releation after migration is possible by changing the table aa.user_account_ous that defines the n x m relation between user accounts and organizational units.
+Fixing these relation after migration is possible by changing the table aa.user_account_ous that defines the n x m relation between user accounts and organizational units.